mlewispeinad/projects/README.md

 ## Projects

-This is a compilation of my personal projects from 2022 to the present.
+This is a compilation of my personal projects.
 It does not include projects completed as part of internships.

 ### 2025
 - Squirrel Census Analysis [<a href="https://github.com/mlewispeinad/projects/blob/main/squirrel-census/presentation.Rmd">Rmd</a>]